AlibabaPAI/llumnix/docs/Prefill-decoding_Disaggregation.md

 ### Centralized Launch

 Centralized launch assumes that users have already launched a Ray cluster.
 Llumnix will automatically connect to the Ray cluster and then deploy the prefill instances and decode instances according to the preset ratio.
-Users can submit the Llumnix launch job directly via the Ray job submission API in centralized launch model.
+Users can submit the Llumnix launch job directly via the Ray job submission API in centralized launch mode.
 Below is an example of the centralized launch command:

 ```bash
 python -m llumnix.entrypoints.vllm.serve --host `hostname -i` --port $PORT --model $MODEL_PATH --trust-remote-code --worker-use-ray --max-model-len 4096 --config-file configs/vllm.yml --enable-pd-disagg --pd-ratio 1:1 --max-instances 2